Islamic extremism in 20th-century Egypt: Al-Da'wa

 After Sadat’s release of the Islamicist prisoners, old members of the Brotherhood asked for state recognition of their group, and although Sadat never agreed to their requests he did grant them the privilege to publish a monthly magazine, Al-Da'wa.
 The magazine was first published in 1976 and ran until September 1981.
 Al-Da'wa became a vehicle for the Islamicist movement to reach the general public, and it allowed them to express their intentions and goals on a variety of subjects including social, political, economic, and religious issues.
 Finally, Al-Da'wa was not the sole piece of Islamicist press, but the magazine was popular enough amongst this community that it could serve as a sounding board to judge reactions of the current activities.
-Al-Da'wa is just another example where the “desire to distinguish the just struggle against interfactional strift, ”but it also gave “unreserved support” to the members of the Brotherhood.
+Al-Da'wa is just another example where the “desire to distinguish the just struggle against interfactional strife, ”but it also gave “unreserved support” to the members of the Brotherhood.